Ribel78/gimp-plugins/README.md

 <h2>Gude Creator</h2>

-Gudes can be created using selected option from "Add guides from:" menu
+Gudes can be created using "Add guides from:" menu.

 "Formula" option:
 You can add gudes by describig them using text.